Regency period (Empire of Brazil): Political clashes - the Caramurus' agitations; the 30 July coup

-The coup failed, above all because it lacked the support of the deputies, most of whom were averse to adopting measures that contradicted the constitutional order itself.
+The coup failed, as it lacked the support of the deputies, most of whom were averse to adopting measures that contradicted the constitutional order itself.
 The then unknown town of Pouso Alegre, a few years prior known simply as Arraial de Mandu, became known throughout Brazil, thanks to the figure of priest José Bento, who had gained notoriety.
-In addition to Feijó (who was a catholic priest himself) and José Bento, there was a third priest, José Custódio Dias, who lent his estate to serve as the location to the preparations for the plot.
+In addition to Feijó, who was a catholic priest himself, and José Bento, there was a third priest, José Custódio Dias, who lent his estate to serve as the location to the preparations for the plot.
 This led the coup to also be called the "Revolution of the Three Priests".

 In addition to the approval of the Constitution of Pouso Alegre, the priests wanted to remove José Bonifácio from the post of tutor of the future monarch.
 The coup's failure was in great part thanks to Honório Hermeto Carneiro Leão, the Marquis of Paraná, who acted as the most important dissent figure among the liberals, and the one who sought to dissuade his peers from supporting the initiative, mainly for fear that the act could serve as an example to other breaches of legality.

 Fearful that José Bonifácio would use the young monarch as a guarantee to attempt new coups, the regents demanded that he would not leave the Imperial Palace.
-Despite this, Bonifácio took Pedro II and his sisters to the Palace of São Cristóvão; Aureliano Coutinho, who had replaced Feijó in the Ministry of Justice, demanded Bonifácio's return, which he disobeyed.
+Despite this, Bonifácio took Pedro II and his sisters to the Palace of São Cristóvão.
+Aureliano Coutinho, who had replaced Feijó in the Ministry of Justice, demanded Bonifácio's return, which he disobeyed.
 On 15 December 1833, José Bonifácio was finally dismissed.
 Manuel Inácio de Andrade, the Marquis of Itanhaém, was appointed to the position of Royal Tutor to replace Bonifácio.
 One of the key figures behind Bonifácio's dismissal and imprisonment was Cândido de Araújo Viana.

 José Bonifácio was then arrested and later sent to the Paquetá Island, where he remained in his beach house.
 After his trial, he was finally acquitted of the charges; however, Bonifácio did not recover from this last blow, dying a few years later in Niterói.